Shopping Cart

 Sheila is the Founder of Healing 2 Grace, Inc., is a 501(C)3 nonprofit organization that addresses the impact of intimate partner violence and sexual assault with a mission to provide peer support and personal enrichment development through a personalized and intimate approach.
 Healing 2 Grace, Inc. is a product of Sheila’s personal and practical experiences.
-For so long Sheila hind her truth.
+For so long, Sheila hid her truth.
 She believed that “silence “ was the only way to protect herself.
-She was raised in a household that taught her “what happens in this house stays in this house “, a narrative has been passed down from generations.
-She knows all too well what it feels like to be powerless, shameful, broken, and silent.
-Today, she has taken back ownership of her power and her voice—and she speaks to her audiences from a place of power and humility.
-Her goal is and has always been to encourage and empower those who have been or are being exposed to abuse, domestic violence, and other traumatic life experiences.
+She was raised in a household that taught her “what happens in this house stays in this house, “a narrative passed down from generation to generation.

-Sheila’s dynamic message brings her audiences full circle; from tragedy and heartbreak to a place of hope and abounding joy.
-Sheila is a Beauty enthusiast with over 10 years in the beauty industry.
-Sheila enjoys reading, cooking and traveling.
-She is a proud, wife, mother, and grandmother.
+Sheila is a beauty enthusiast with over 10 years of experience in the beauty industry.
+Sheila enjoys reading, cooking, and traveling.
+She is a proud wife, mother, and grandmother.

-Past speaking engagements encompass both faith-based and secular audiences, including:
+Sheila's past speaking engagements encompass both faith-based and secular audiences, including:

 NBC 4 News Washington